-Single-visit crowns are a fast and efficient way to get the crowns that you need.
-It’s easier to schedule a single appointment and receive the same quality of dental work that you previously expected.
+Single-visit crowns are an efficient way to get the crowns that you need and it’s easier to schedule a single appointment and receive the same quality of dental work than you previously expected.

 A dental crown is a restorative process in which a tooth or tooth implant is completely covered or capped by a special material that looks like your natural tooth.